backspace-academy/aws-elasticache-redis-nodejs/README.md

 # AWS ElastiCache Redis Nodejs template
-Starting tenplate for using NodeJS with an AWS Elasticache Redis cluster.
+Starting template for using NodeJS with an AWS Elasticache Redis cluster.
 To be used with the BackSpace Academy AWS Certified Developer Associate course.